DomtronVox/minetest-SkillsFramework/README.md

 * Improve skill formspec.
     * fix pages all showing the same 18 skills
-    * add an indicator that a skill is maxed out.
+    * add an indicator that a skill is at the maximum level.
+    * group skills by type

 * Optional "show last used skills on HUD".